Skip to Content

 These two cleaners can serve as steps 3 and 4 if you prefer to do them.
 Rinse the cleaners with water and dry them with a cotton towel.

-How Can I Make My Acrylic Countertops Shine?
+How Can I Make My Acrylic Surfaces Shine?

-Step 1: Apply a mildly abrasive scouring gel and spread it evenly on the surface of the countertops using a dampened sponge
+Step 1: Apply a mildly abrasive scouring gel and spread it evenly on the surface using a dampened sponge

 Step 2: Create small circles overlapping each other and rub the surface with the sponge